earwig/earwigbot/docs/customizing.rst

   <earwigbot.irc.connection.IRCConnection.join>`, and
   :py:meth:`part(chan) <earwigbot.irc.connection.IRCConnection.part>`.

+- Method :py:meth:`~earwigbot.commands.Command.unload` is called *once* with no arguments immediately before the command is unloaded, such as when someone uses ``!reload``.
+Does nothing by default.

 Commands have access to :py:attr:`config.commands[command_name]` for config information, which is a node in :file:`config.yml` like every other attribute of :py:attr:`bot.config`.
 This can be used to store, for example, API keys or